Emilia's POV

 The fence bit into my palms.
 I climbed anyway.

 The courtyard was a disaster.
-Porcelain crunched under my heels—what remained of Vittorio's favorite vase, hurled at some trembling maid.
-Shards winked up at me like broken teeth.
+Porcelain crunched under my heels—it was what remained of Vittorio's favorite vase, hurled at trembling Gracie.

 He stood in the center of it all.
 A god of wrath in an expensive suit.